Lxdll/vite-plugin-markdown-react/README.md

 })
 ```

-And import it as a normal Vue component
+And import it as a normal React component

 ## Import Markdown as React components